 - Intentionally spamming other people’s emails, including their coworkers.

-What is inappropriate use of email in the workplace?
+What is the inappropriate use of email in the workplace?

-Any form of harassment or bullying over email should be included as a specifically inappropriate use of email in the workplace.
+Any form of harassment or bullying over emails should be included as a specifically inappropriate use of email in the workplace.

 Lawdonut lists the following as inappropriate use of email in the workplace:

 - defamatory material;

 There also needs to be consequences for an email policy violation, this should be clearly stated to the employees so that they are aware of the punishments, especially if it is as severe as termination.

 The appropriate use of emails